 Steam downloads are regional, rather than centered in one global location.
 At times, Steam will incorrectly read your location.
 This means you could be located in Los Angeles, while your downloads are centered in Philadelphia, which could dramatically affect download speeds.

-To change your download region, open Steam and head to Steam, and then Settings in the upper left-hand corner.
+To change your download region, open Steam, and click Steam > Settings in the upper left-hand corner.

 From the Settings window, click on the Downloads category.
 Next, click on the drop-down menu below Download Region.